Bayesian Solution Uncertainty Quantification for Differential Equations: Quantifying uncertainty for differential equation models

-\section{Quantifying Uncertainty for Differential Equation Models}
+\section{Quantifying uncertainty for differential equation models}

-Many scientific, economic, and engineering disciplines represent the spatio-temporal evolution of complex systems implicitly as differential equations, using few but readily interpretable parameters, $\theta\in\Theta$.
-Partial differential equation (PDE) models describe the natural dependence between system states, $u : \mathcal{D}\times \Theta \to \mathbb{R}^P$, and their rates of change over the spatio-temporal domain $\mathcal{D}=\mathcal{X}\times\mathcal{T}$ through a given function $F$.
-Model states, $u$, are specified implicitly as those satisfying the equation,
+Many scientific, economic, and engineering disciplines represent the spatio-temporal evolution of complex systems implicitly as differential equations, using few but readily interpretable parameters.
+Differential equation models describe the natural dependence between system states and their rates of change on an open spatio-temporal domain, $\mathcal {D}\subset\mathbb{R}^{d}$.
+Their relationship, represented by the function $F$, is fully specified up to some physical constants $\theta $ belonging to a parameter space $\Theta$.
+Mathematically, system states, $u: \mathcal{D}\times\Theta\to\mathbb{R}^p$ satisfy the partial differential equation (PDE),

-with additional constraints, usually given at the boundary of $\mathcal{D}$.
-When states evolve solely with respect to a single variable, such as time, the model is reduced to the ordinary differential equation (ODE),

-with associated constraints at the boundary of $\mathcal{T}$.
-The explicit solution of a differential equation model at evaluation points $({\bf x}, {\bf t})\in\mathcal{D}^T$, represented by $u^*({\bf x},{\bf t}, \theta)$, is used to explore system dynamics, design experiments, or extrapolate to expensive or dangerous circumstances.
-Therefore, increasing attention is being paid to the challenges associated with quantifying uncertainty for systems defined by differential equations, and in particular those based on mathematical descriptions of complex phenomena such as the weather, ocean currents, ice sheet flow, and cellular protein transport\citep{GhanemSpanos2003,KaipioEtAl2004,HuttunenKaipio2007,Marzouk2007,Marzouk2009,Stuart2010}.
+and constraints at the boundary $\partial\mathcal{D}$ of $\mathcal{D}$.
+When states evolve with respect to a single variable, such as time, the model simplifies to an ordinary differential equation (ODE).
+The explicit solution, denoted $u^*: \mathcal{D}\times\Theta\to\mathbb {R}^p$, of a differential equation problem over spatio-temporal locations, $(x,t)\in\mathcal{D}$, is used to explore system dynamics, design experiments, or extrapolate to expensive or dangerous circumstances.
+Therefore, increasing attention is being paid to the challenges associated with quantifying uncertainty for systems defined by such models, and in particular those based on mathematical descriptions of complex phenomena such as the weather, ocean currents, ice sheet flow, and cellular protein transport \citep {GhanemSpanos2003,KaipioEtAl2004,HuttunenKaipio2007,Marzouk2007,Marzouk2009,Stuart2010}.